Trustworthy Data Practices

 Step 1: Online Pre-Survey

-CLICK HERE to start the co-creation process by taking a 20-minute pre-survey!
+CLICK HERE to enroll in the co-creation process by taking a 20-minute pre-survey!
 You will be asked questions about your involvement in citizen science and your views of specific data practices as applied to hypothetical citizen science scenarios.
 Your answers in this pre-survey will help determine the content for the virtual focus group and resource workshop sessions based on what you and your community members most need.

 Step 2: Virtual Focus Group Sessions